DrCuis/Tutorials/100-Quick-Tour/README.md

 Smalltalk defined Object Oriented.
 All computation is done by objects sending messages to themselves and each other.

-Cuis shares with other Smalltalk implementations the characteristic that all objects are live.
+Cuis shares with other Smalltalk implementations the characteristic that all objects are *alive*.
 All objects can be inspected and changed while they are executing.

 There are many great tools waiting to be used.
 This tour gives an introduction to a few of the most important ones.